bdeboe/isc-datafest/TUTORIAL.md

     vars:
       StoreId: 'CA_1'

+MM - we need to define the sources.
+Create a file called models.yml and place it in the /dbt/examples/models directory

+**models.yml**

+  version: 2

+  sources:
+    - name: walmart
+      schema: demo_files
+      tables:
+        - name: walmart
-We will now create a directory "Workshop" under /dbt/examples/model
+We will now create a directory "Workshop" under /dbt/examples/models

 In the "Workshop" directory create a file Walmart.sql with the following contents: